michael-schlueter/cc-photo-caption/README.md

 ## Setup
 The dependencies which are necessary to run this app can be found in the package.json file.
 Node needs to be installed on your system.
-You also need a running PostgreSQL instance.
+You also need a running PostgreSQL database instance.

 1. Clone the repo.
 2. Navigate to the project folder in the terminal and install the necessary NPM dependencies.